faenuccio-teaching/M2Lyon2425/M2Lyon2425/Lectures/Structures4_lecture.md

         zero_nsmul := ...

 so all the fields that we need are already there: use `with` or `_` to pick them up.
-To do so, we need to find the name of the term `AddMonoid ℕ`, for which we can do
+To do so, we need to find the name of the term in `AddMonoid ℕ`, for which we can do

     #synth AddMonoid ℕ -- Nat.instAddMonoid
 +++